prestonharberts/bib/Bible/ezek17.md

 “Son of man, offer a riddle, and tell a parable to the house of Israel.
 ###### 3
 “Say to them: ‘This is what the Sovereign LORD says:
->  “ ‘A great eagle with broad wings, long feathers,
+> “‘A great eagle with broad wings, long feathers,
->  ‘ With full plumage that was multi-hued,
+> ‘With full plumage that was multi-hued,
->  ‘ Came to Lebanon and took the top of the cedar.
+> ‘Came to Lebanon and took the top of the cedar.
 ###### 4
->  ‘ He plucked off its topmost shoot;
+> ‘He plucked off its topmost shoot;
->  ‘ He brought it to a land of merchants
+> ‘He brought it to a land of merchants
->  ‘ And planted it in a city of traders.
+> ‘And planted it in a city of traders.
 ###### 5
->  ‘ He took one of the seedlings of the land,
+> ‘He took one of the seedlings of the land,
->  ‘ Placed it in a cultivated plot;
+> ‘Placed it in a cultivated plot;
->  ‘ A shoot by abundant water,
+> ‘A shoot by abundant water,
->  ‘ Like a willow he planted it.
+> ‘Like a willow he planted it.
 ###### 6
->  ‘ It sprouted and became a vine,
+> ‘It sprouted and became a vine,
->  ‘ Spreading low to the ground;
+> ‘Spreading low to the ground;
->  ‘ Its branches turning toward him, its roots were under itself.
+> ‘Its branches turning toward him, its roots were under itself.
->  ‘ So it became a vine; it produced shoots and sent out branches.
+> ‘So it became a vine; it produced shoots and sent out branches.
 ###### ¶ 7
->  “  ‘ There was another great eagle
+> “‘There was another great eagle
->  ‘ With broad wings and thick plumage.
+> ‘With broad wings and thick plumage.
->  ‘ Now this vine twisted its roots toward him
+> ‘Now this vine twisted its roots toward him
->  ‘ And sent its branches toward him
+> ‘And sent its branches toward him
->  ‘ To be watered from the soil where it was planted.
+> ‘To be watered from the soil where it was planted.
 ###### 8
->  ‘ In a good field, by abundant waters, it was planted
+> ‘In a good field, by abundant waters, it was planted
->  ‘ To grow branches, bear fruit, and become a beautiful vine.’
+> ‘To grow branches, bear fruit, and become a beautiful vine.’
 ###### 9
 “Say to them: ‘This is what the Sovereign LORD says:
->  “ ‘Will it prosper?
+> “‘Will it prosper?
->  ‘ Will he not rip out its roots
+> ‘Will he not rip out its roots
->  ‘ And cause its fruit to rot and wither?
+> ‘And cause its fruit to rot and wither?
->  ‘ All its foliage will wither.
+> ‘All its foliage will wither.
->  ‘ No strong arm or large army
+> ‘No strong arm or large army
->  ‘ Will be needed to pull it out by its roots.
+> ‘Will be needed to pull it out by its roots.
 ###### 10
->  ‘ Consider!
+> ‘Consider!
 It is planted, but will it prosper?
->  ‘ Will it not wither completely when the east wind blows on it?
+> ‘Will it not wither completely when the east wind blows on it?
->  ‘ Will it not wither in the soil where it sprouted?’”
+> ‘Will it not wither in the soil where it sprouted?’”
 ###### ¶ 11
 Then the Lord’s message came to me:
 ###### 12